Tomciii/CI-CD-Pipeline/README.md

 # Frontend
 The repository consists of a Angular Frontend project including a Jenkinsfile.
 The frontend will be containerized via Docker.
+For the sake of content, this frontend app will be a Gallery of Thomas' Art and Paintings. ( https://www.instagram.com/tomcii/ )

 # Jenkins